mjdonovan410/TinyTitan-GravityExperiment/README.md

 description of the results.
 This experiment can be preformed by people of all skill levels.

 The experiment is broken up into three stages:
    1. Recording the object falling
    2. Obtaining data coordinates from the recorded video
    3. Plotting and fitting the data

-Any stage of this experiment can be replaced with user code, but these programs provide both a simplistic user interface and a benchmark for the students to {blank}
+Any stage of this experiment can be replaced with user code, but these programs provide both a simplistic user interface and a benchmark for the students to compare results.

-Each folder has a separate README file explaining the different parts of each program and how to properly operate them.
-There are some scripts that are shortcuts to type in terminal.
+Each folder has a separate README file explaining each program and how to properly operate them.
+Provided are some shell scripts that make running in terminal simpler.

 #### Software Dependencies
 ------------